 Major Style Guides

-- Associated Press.
-Associated Press is the go-to style for journalists and news writing.
+- Associated Press: Associated Press is the go-to style for journalists and news writing.
 Sometimes this covers magazine writing, too, but each title is different.
 AP Style was originally written with the news wire in mind, and so symbols and “extras” like italics and underlining are kept to a minimum.
 For example, Latin names are printed without their accents in straight AP Style (although many publications correct this in their house style).

-- Chicago Manual of Style.
-CMS is the standard for book publishing, both fiction and non-fiction.
+- Chicago Manual of Style: CMS is the standard for book publishing, both fiction and non-fiction.
 It is not generally used for scholarly publishing (journals and research), although it is sometimes used for history.
 CMS is currently in its 15th edition.
 For a more compact approach to CMS, take a look at the Turabian style, below.

-- MLA.
-The Modern Language Association style is almost exclusively used in the academic world and applies mostly to literature and humanities.
+- MLA: The Modern Language Association style is almost exclusively used in the academic world and applies mostly to literature and humanities.
 This is likely the style first introduced to most writing students and undergrads.
 It does carry some similarities to CMS teachings.

 Other Writing Styles

-- NLM.
-The National Library of Medicine has an online-only style guide that is often used in some of the AMA disciplines.
+- NLM: The National Library of Medicine has an online-only style guide that is often used in some of the AMA disciplines.

-- CSE.
-The Council of Science Editors Manual covers natural sciences and biology.
+- CSE: The Council of Science Editors Manual covers natural sciences and biology.

-- Harvard Style.
-Also called the Author-Date style of citation, but not a fully published guide per se.
+- Harvard Style: Also called the Author-Date style of citation, but not a fully published guide per se.

-There you go, a sampling of the most common style guides out there.
 Chances are, as a freelance writer, you won't need to go much further than the first 2 to 3 in the list unless you have a niche specialization.